kiminh/qlib/docs/component/strategy.rst

 Introduction
 ===================

+..
+TDOD:: Rewrite the part

-By ``Strategy``, users can adopt different trading strategies, which means that users can use different algorithms to generate investment portfolios based on the predicted scores of the ``Model`` module.
+With ``Strategy``, users can adopt different trading strategies, which means that users can use different algorithms to generate investment portfolios based on the predicted scores of the ``Model`` module.

 ``Qlib`` provides several trading strategy classes, users can customize strategies according to their own needs also.